All About Your Trip to Bremen:

 Ratskeller is Bremen´s best-known restaurant and located on the Market Square.
 It´s Bremen´s fine dining address and it has a very special charm.

-Dean & David (curries and sandwiches) and Yallah Yallah (Oriental Food) are two of my favorite delis which are in the city center and also offer takeaway food.
+Dean & David (curries and sandwiches) is one of my favorite deli which is in the city center and also offer takeaway food.
 Delicious, fresh, fast and healthy with a good choice of vegetarian and vegan dishes.
-Yallah Yallah also has the best sweet potato fries in town.

 The best French Fries are definitely to be found at CTK´s in the Obernstraße (takeaway only).